-Choose the broad topics you would like to rank for, make those pillar pages, and create content based on key phrases for each topic.
+Choose the broad topics you would like to rank for, make that pillar page, and create content based on key phrases for each topic.
 This will not only help in generating the content but will help your entire blog have a clear structure, making it easy for search engines to crawl it.
-Topic Clusters will also make it easier to create an internal linking strategy.
+Topic clusters will also make it easier to create an internal linking strategy.

 3. Form an internal linking strategy

-Often an overlooked part of optimizing a blog post for SEO, your linking strategy can be very important.
+Linking strategy is often an overlooked part of optimizing a blog post for SEO.
 Internal links are links within your blog post to other parts of your website or other blog posts.
-This keeps users within your site which is always better for SEO but it also helps keep relevant pages on the forefront.
+This keeps users within your site (which is always better for SEO) and also helps keep relevant pages at the forefront.